-Museum Studies Graduate Programs near Cleveland
+Museum Studies Programs & Graduate Schools in Cleveland

-Or all of the above!
 What do all these paths have in common?
 An unyielding passion for community, education, culture and history—not to mention the drive to share all that with others.

-On top of selecting a program level, degree type, and program format, you might have a few additional concerns when finding one that works for you.
-Here are a few more things you might want to think about.
+On top of selecting a program level, degree type, and program format, you might have a few additional concerns when deciding between museum studies graduate programs.
+Here are some more things you might want to think about.

 These are only a few examples.
 Your specific needs might vary, so feel free to modify or add to this list while you search!

 A variety of masters in museum curation might be available, at different academic levels ranging from masters to doctorate.
 In some cases, these programs are highly specialized, reflecting a certain discipline, work area, or type of museum.

 If that’s not the case, a museum education masters programs might be partnered with a related subject area, like education, anthropology, or art history, for example.
 However this may not be required, but rather come down to personal preference or competitive advantage.